marceickhoff/pager/README.md

 You can also replace all of the previous content output by an error file using the `error()` method.
 For an example see below.

+Note that any file or directory starting with an underscore will be ignored and treated like a 404 error.
+This is to prevent users from directly accessing default configurations files, the `_error` directory or any other file or directory that should not be directly accessed.

 ### Examples

 ```php